Founded in 1948

 In 2006, we formalized our Foster Care Program whereby volunteers provide temporary homes for animals prior to adoption.
 These animals typically need specialized, round-the-clock care, whether they are too young or recovering from an illness/injury.

 A year later, we opened our began offering our Vaccine Clinic services.
 This philosophy means that no animal is euthanized due to space, length of stay or for treatable/manageable conditions.
 In 2009, AWA introduced our Transport program.
 Through this program, we save pets from open admission/high euthanasia shelters in our region and beyond.

-In 2010, we launched our pet retention and rehoming program to help people work with their pets in order to keep them.
+In 2010, we launched our pet retention and rehoming program to help people work with their pets to keep them.
 Later that year, we began advocating for a Trap Neuter Return program, in which we vaccinate and spay/neuter feral cats and return them back to their community.
 This is a humane way to help lower the feral cat population and save lives.

 In 2011, we expanded our Adoption Center lobby, and in 2013 we began the expansion of our clinic.
 Our Veterinary Clinic provides high-quality care at low cost for local pets along with shelter and rescue group pets.
 Our clinic provides a variety of products and veterinary services to the local community.
 These included vaccination clinics, low-cost spay/neuter procedures, and well visits.

 In 2017, AWA had 942 active volunteers.
 Our clinic performed 8,081 spay/neuter surgeries and gave vital vaccinations to 6,958 pets in our community at a low cost.
 More than 2,500 pets found homes through our Adoption Center.

 The beginning of 2020 was full of hope with the plan to build a new shelter and have it attached to the clinic built a few years ago. with Covid-19 Pandemic pushing back the timeline by several months.